yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/load-assets.md

 });
 ```

-## How to set assets in the **attribute inspector**
+## How to set assets in the **Inspector**

-No matter whether using Assets or Raw Assets, as long as you define the type in the script, you can set assets easily in the**attribute inspector**.
+No matter whether using Assets or Raw Assets, as long as you define the type in the script, you can set assets easily in the**Inspector**.
 Hypothetically, we could have a component like this:

 ```js
 // NewScript.js